-As shown in the figure above, the proposed method enforces the Luma weak filter with one or no sample modification, when any of the blocks sharing the edge has a size of 4 samples. (i.e. width = 4 samples for vertical edge, height = 4 samples for horizontal edge).
+As shown in the figure above, the proposed method enforces the Luma weak filter with one or no sample modification, when any of the blocks sharing the edge has a size of 4 samples (i.e. width = 4 samples for vertical edge, height = 4 samples for horizontal edge).

 The different steps performed for a vertical edge are illustrated below: